jameshu-asu/Variant_calling/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-The purpose of this project was to track SARS-CoV-2 variatns across the stat of Arizona.
-This repository contains files used to extract variant data from GISAID outputs.
+The purpose of this project was to develop a tool using iVar to perfrom variant analysis on BAM files.

 <!-- GETTING STARTED -->